MarilynKeller/HIT/README.md

 ## Prerained models

-You can download the pretrained models checkpoints for male and female from the Download tab at [https://hit.is.tue.mpg.de/].
+You can download the pretrained model checkpoints for male and female from the Download tab at [https://hit.is.tue.mpg.de/].
 Create a folder `HIT/pretrained` and place the pretrained models inside, or edit the path `trained_models_folder` in `hit_config.py`.

 You should have the following hierarchy: